I hope you enjoy this blog post.

-Top 10 Most Expensive Fine Watches Ever Sold at Auction
+Top 29 Most Expensive Watches Ever Sold at Auction as of 2023

 There is nothing more fascinating than a mechanical watch, the tiny gears and pulsating mainspring, the craftsmanship and the commitment to engineering excellence.
 Mechanical watches represent some of the greatest achievements of man in a device small enough to fit in your pocket.
 No wonder then that the best examples are highly sought after by collectors.

-To highlight the breadth and sophistication of the high-horology market lets look at the 10 finest watches ever sold at auction:
+To highlight the breadth and sophistication of the high-horology market let’s look at the 29 finest watches ever sold at auction as of 2023.
+Fine assets are always in big demand as prices at auctions around the world continue to grow every year.

 This mechanical pocket watch is regarded as one of the most complicated ever produced.
 The Henry Graves Supercomplication was a one-off piece commissioned from Patek Philippe by American banker Henry Graves Jr.